elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 Annas-MacBook-Pro-3:test_app anheroku logs -a stormy-stream-65433
 ```

-You do not see the 'Verifying deploy...done', ask a TA for help.
+If you do not see the 'Verifying deploy...done', ask a TA for help.

 next type the following into your terminal